3Hren/msgpack-rust/README.md

  - Any API/ABI breaking changes will be notified in the changelog explicitly and results in minor version bumping.
  - API extending features results in minor version bumping.
- - Non-breaking bug fixes results in patch version bumping.
+ - Non-breaking bug fixes and performance improving results in patch version bumping.